 A posterior nosebleed occurs in the back or the deepest part of the nose.
-In that case, blood flows down the back of the throat.
+In this case, blood flows down the back of the throat.
 Posterior nosebleeds can be dangerous.

 Dry air is the most common cause of nosebleeds.
 Living in a dry climate and using a central heating system can dry out the nasal membranes, which are tissues inside the nose.

 Other common causes of nosebleeds include:

-- object stuck in the nose
+- foreign object stuck in the nose

 - chemical irritants